ssfsx17/ffpnp/readable.md

 | None | R: 1 row     | Melee (all four directions) |
 |      | E: 3 targets |                             |

-Perform a spinning melee attack.
+Perform a spinning melee attack against everyone who is adjacent to you.

 **Withering Strike**